Government Centre station

-Government Centre station (formerly known as Grandin/Government Centre station) is an Edmonton Light Rail Transit station in Edmonton, Alberta, Canada.
+Government Centre station (formerly known as Grandin/Government Centre station) is an Edmonton LRT station in Edmonton, Alberta, Canada.
 It serves both the Capital Line and the Metro Line.
 It is an underground station located beneath 110 Street between 99 Avenue and 98 Avenue.
-The station provides service to the Government Centre part of the downtown core and the neighbourhood of Oliver.
+The station provides service to the Government Centre part of the downtown core and the neighbourhood of Wîhkwêntôwin.
 The station is connected to the Alberta Legislature Building and several other government buildings by underground walkways of the Edmonton Pedway.